Asymptotic normality of robust risk minimizers: Introduction.

 \section{Introduction.}

-The concept of robustness addresses stability of statistical estimators under various forms of perturbations, such as the presence of corrupted observations (``outliers'') in the data.
+The concept of robustness addresses stability of statistical estimators under various forms of perturbations, such as the presence of corrupted/atypical observations (``outliers'') in the data.
 The questions related to robustness in the framework of statistical learning theory have recently seen a surge in interest, both from the theoretical and practical perspectives, and resulted in the development of novel algorithms.
 These new robust algorithms are characterized by the fact that they provably work under minimal assumptions on the underlying data-generating mechanism, often requiring the existence of moments of low order only.
-Majority of existing works have focused on the bounds for the risk of the estimators (such as the classification or prediction error) produced by the algorithms, while in this paper we are interested in the asymptotic properties of the estimators themselves.
+Majority of the existing works focused on the upper bounds for the risk of the estimators (such as the classification or prediction error) produced by the algorithms, while in this paper we are interested in the asymptotic properties of the estimators themselves.
+The asymptotic viewpoint allows one to gauge efficiency of the estimators and understand the magnitude of constants appearing in the bounds, as opposed to just studying the form of dependence of the bounds on the parameters of interest (sample size, dimension, etc.)